MicrosoftDocs/quantum-docs-pr/articles/quantum-InstallConfig.RTW.md

 3. Validate your Q# environment by running the teleport sample program:

    1. Right click on the `TeleportationSample` project in `Samples` > `0.Introduction` folder of `QsharpLibraries` solution, and left click on "Set as Startup Project".
    2. Run the solution (F5.)
-If teleport runs and the output is similar to the following (has 8 rounds of successful teleportation with varying values True/False sent each round), your Q# environment is ready to support your development.
+If teleport runs and the output is similar to the following (has 8 rounds of successful teleportation with varying values True/False sent each round), your Q# environment is ready to support Q# development.

 ```
         Round 0:        Sent True,      got True.